 Monthly T-DROP deposits cease immediately upon a participant's death.
 The T-DROP participant's surviving spouse, if designated as the residue beneficiary and married to the participant for at least two years immediately preceding the participant's death, shall receive survivor benefits as if the participant had retired under annuity Option A to provide 100% lifetime benefits to the surviving spouse.
-The surviving spouse may choose to receive the T-DROP account balance in a lump sum or as an annuitized monthly benefit added to the surviving spouse's regular monthly retirement benefit.
+The surviving spouse may choose to receive the T-DROP account balance in a combination of a lump sum and/or as an annuitized monthly benefit added to the surviving spouse's regular monthly retirement benefit.
 The monthly benefits are payable for the surviving spouse's lifetime.

-If no survivor benefits are payable, ATRS will pay the higher of the deceased member's T-DROP account balance or the deceased member's accumulated member contributions to the T-DROP participant's designated residue beneficiary.
+If no monthly survivor benefits are payable (no minor children, no incapacitated children of any age, or no eligible spouse), ATRS will pay the higher of the deceased member's T-DROP account balance or the deceased member's accumulated member contributions plus interest to the T-DROP participant's designated residue beneficiary.

-What happens if I annuitize all or part of my T-DROP balance and die after retirement?
+Q What happens if I annuitize all or part of my T-DROP balance and die after retirement?